 11.7 How many schools in your district have been recognized as HealthierUS schools at the following levels?

 For this question, please record your responses separately for Elementary (i.e., schools composed of any span of grades from Kindergarten through 6th grade); Middle or Junior High (i.e., schools that have no grade lower than 6 and no grade higher than 9); or High School (i.e., schools that have no grade lower than 9 and continue through grade 12).
 If any school does not meet the Elementary, Middle or Junior High, or High School definition, please include them in the “Other school” column.

+Do you need a N/A column?